 3 UK and 6 EU funds participated in 2020

 Energy Efficiency Category

-For the fourth successive year Schroders has retained the highest rating of A+ for our Strategy & Governance approach to Responsible Investment.
-Source: Principles for Responsible Investment 2015, 2016, 2017 and 2018 assessment reports
+UN PRI for the sixth successive year Schroders has retained the highest rating of A+ for our Strategy & Governance approach to Responsible Investment.
+Source: Principles for Responsible Investment 2015, 2016, 2017, 2018, 2019 and 2020 assessment reports

-Schroders has completed the Direct Property Segment for the past two years achieving an A rating.
+Schroders has completed the Direct Property Segment for the past four years achieving an A rating.